 Nancy Agabian is a writer, teacher, and literary organizer, working in the spaces between race, ethnicity, cultural identity, feminism and queer identity.
 Read details in her Bio.

-She is the author of the poetry/performance collection Princess Freak, and the memoir Me as her again.
-She recently completed a novel, “The Fear of Large and Small Nations”, which was a finalist in the 2016 PEN/Bellwether Prize for Socially Engaged Fiction.
+She is the author of the poetry/performance collection Princess Freak (Beyond Baroque Books, 2000) and the memoir Me as her again: True Stories of an Armenian Daughter (Aunt Lute, 2008).
+Her forthcoming novel, The Fear of Large and Small Nations, was a finalist for the PEN/Bellwether Prize for Socially Engaged Fiction and will be published by Nauset Press in May 2023.
 Info on the Books page.

-She founded Heightening Stories in 2012 to teach creative writing workshops that focus on social issues as well as craft.
-Find a class you’d like to take with Nancy — online or in Jackson Heights, Queens — in Workshops.
-Or learn more about working with her one-on-one in Editing and Coaching.
+She has been teaching in community spaces since 1994 and in academic environments since 2003.
+In 2012, she founded Heightening Stories to teach creative writing workshops that focus on social issues as well as craft.
+She is currently teaching online at Grub Street.
+Learn more about working with her one-on-one in Editing and Coaching.

 Check out upcoming Events (as well as archived News) while you’re here.

-Sign up for a monthly newsletter here.
+Sign up for a monthly newsletter on the Mailing List.

 Thanks for stopping by, and please feel free to contact me at firstname.lastname@example.org.